ioios-io/demos/2. Lighting Control in Home Assistant/README.md

 If the menu is neither 1 nor 2, we assume the screen is blank and so the final else statement serves to wake up the screen when the dial is turned.
 NOTE: It does not update anything on this first turn on a blank page, it only wakes the screen and then the dial controls whichever variable is on the screen (always brightness with this demo).

 One final thing that the rotary encoder does is to update the templated percentage sensor for each value.
-So after the dial has updated Home Assistant, it then calulates an internal percentage value to make the display possible.
+So after the dial has updated Home Assistant, it then calculates an internal percentage value to make the display possible.
 The same equation is repeated when we define the sensors.

 #### Sensor: homeassistant
 We pull both the brightness and warmth values from HA which we created earlier.
 These values also drive the percentage equations.

 #### Binary Sensor: Rotary Encoder
-Finally we need to configure the page scrolling which we accomplish by pressing the rotary encoder.
-I use a 'on_multi_click' out of habit but in this instance, we are only looking for a short, single press.
+Finally we need to configure the page indexing which we accomplish by pressing the rotary encoder. **If you are using a Pithy, you could use pin TX instead to use the side button as the page changer.**
 On each press we move to the next page of the display and then we wait.
-As explained at the top, 0.8 seconds is the time I found to be reliable.
-Any shorter and sometimes the menu tracker had not yet updated.
+0.1 seconds is the time I found to be reliable.
+If this value is omitted, in testing I found that sometimes the menu tracker had not yet updated.
-So after our 0.8 seconds wait, we check which page we have just displayed and then force the appropriate value into the rotary encoder sensor.
+So after our 0.1 seconds wait, we check which page we have just displayed and then force the appropriate value into the rotary encoder sensor.
 This is so the rotary encoder should always be changing the latest value from HA and not just the last value for which it was responsible.

 ## Conclusion
 As a proof of concept, everything works quite well.
 There are refinements to be made and with some techniques I learned during this I think it should be possible to combine examples 1 & 2 as a true multi-functional controller.
 Keep watching for future updates!